 - Travel Wallet or Passport Cover – for your documents

-Additionally, we recommend taking a copy from all of your important documents such as passport and Visa.
+Additionally, we recommend taking a copy of all of your important documents, such as your passport and Visa.
 Carry laminated copies of your passport is the best idea!
 Money can be changed directly at the airport and all major tourist spots.
-It’s always a good idea to take a certain amount of cash with you, you never now.
-A document storage bag can be very useful to keep an eye of your most important things.
+It’s always a good idea to take a certain amount of cash with you, you never know.
+A document storage bag can be very useful to keep an eye on your most essential things.

-Our tip: Credit card and debit card should always be kept in 2 different locations, so if you lose one you still have another card to use.
+Our tip: Credit cards and debit cards should always be kept in 2 different locations, so if you lose one, you still have another card to use.
 You should do the same with your cash.

 Important Travel Essentials

 - Dry Bag or Waterproof Backpack – Really essential to protect your valuables and electrical items from moisture.
-Very useful for various snorkelling or kayak trips, visiting caves or island-hopping – actually a must on any tropical packing list!
+Very useful for various snorkeling or kayak trips, visiting caves, or island-hopping – actually a must on any tropical packing list!

 - Mosquito Net – Should always be part of a backpacker trip through Thailand (so if you are not staying in 4-5 star hotels).